Skip to main content

 -

-The European Scientific Advisory Board on Climate Change (ESABCC) should serve as a central and authoritative source of independent, science-based advice for EU climate policymaking.
+The European Scientific Advisory Board on Climate Change serves as a central and authoritative source of independent, science-based advice for EU climate policymaking.
 Apart from being simply a knowledge broker, the Board has also worked to establish its external reputation through outreach and stakeholder engagement.
 The Board's perception among stakeholders is a critical enabler of its mission and ability to impact EU climate policy.
 In short: trust and confidence in the Board are foundational to the credibility of its recommendations and its voice in EU climate policy discourse.

 Contact